- (and not PR Visa)? Is it worth it?

 Groceries generally range from C$ 200 to C$ 300 depending upon the food requirements.

-You can cut down on the groceries by getting them from retail giants such as Walmart as the prices are significantly cheaper than normal grocery stores.
+You can cut down on groceries by getting them from retail giants such as Walmart as the prices are significantly cheaper than normal grocery stores.
 (Especially note this if you are a student as it can save you nearly 100 C$ a month).

 Car installments and insurance generally start from C$700 a month and can go up to C$1500 a month depending upon the car.

 “Should you volunteer in Canada – Why it is important?”

-Most of the organizations in Canada consider your volunteer hours as it is the most important thing on your resume.
+Most organizations in Canada consider your volunteer hours as it is the most important thing on your resume.

 You should be an active student in the college and the community which can increase your chances of getting jobs and also helps you in building a strong network in the community which can help you in the future.

-Personally, I spent more than 200 hours in a span of 10 months, volunteering in different events across college and helped the international students in transitioning to the new environment in Canada, helping them in finding accommodation and part-time jobs.
+Personally, I spent more than 200 hours in a span of 10 months, volunteering in different events across the college, and helped international students in transitioning to the new environment in Canada, helping them in finding accommodation and part-time jobs.

 “When did I start with CPA Canada?”

 Studying at a University gets you more points for your PR visa than studying in college.
 So what you can do is?

-In my opinion, you should opt for a college course along with a professional certification like - CPA, CFA as the points given are higher.
+In my opinion, you should opt for a college course along with a professional certification like – CPA, or CFA as the points given are higher.
 So, instead of spending a hefty amount on University fees, one can opt for professional designations such as CPA and CFA.

-I started my CPA studies around April'18 and it went on till September'18.
-I only worked a few shifts like 10 hours per week during this period as I had to make time for studies, online sessions and then had to do some household work too.
+I started my CPA studies around April’18 and it went on till September’18.
+I only worked a few shifts like 10 hours per week during this period as I had to make time for studies, and online sessions and then had to do some household work too.